WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 2. A server using an origin-trusted key for one purpose (e.g. TLS) might accidentally sign something that looks like a package, or vice versa.

-If these risks are too high, we could define a new Extended Key Usage ({{?RFC5280}}, section 4.2.1.12) that requires CAs to issue new keys for this purpose or a new certificate extension to do the same.
+If these risks are too high, we could define a new Extended Key Usage (Section 4.2.1.12 of {{?RFC5280}}) that requires CAs to issue new keys for this purpose or a new certificate extension to do the same.
 A new EKU would probably require CAs to also issue new intermediate certificates because of how browsers trust EKUs.
 Both an EKU and a new extension take a long time to deploy and allow CAs to charge package-signers more than normal server operators, which will reduce adoption.

 The rest of this document will assume we can re-use existing TLS server certificates.